vatsalmehta2001/oil-prophet/README.md

 1. **FinBERT Integration**: Implementing specialized financial BERT models that are pre-trained on financial texts for better sentiment understanding of oil market discussions.

+2. **Comment-Level Sentiment Analysis**: Developing methods to analyze sentiment at the comment level and aggregate it for each discussion topic.

-2. **Historical Data Coverage**: Working on methods to fill gaps in historical sentiment data, especially for the pre-Reddit era (1987-2008).
+3. **Historical Data Coverage**: Working on methods to fill gaps in historical sentiment data, especially for the pre-Reddit era (1987-2008).

-3. **Oil Market Domain Adaptation**: Adapting sentiment models to better understand oil-specific terminology and market dynamics.
+4. **Oil Market Domain Adaptation**: Adapting sentiment models to better understand oil-specific terminology and market dynamics.

-4. **Multi-Source Sentiment Aggregation**: Developing methods to combine sentiment signals from multiple sources (Reddit, news, financial datasets).
+5. **Multi-Source Sentiment Aggregation**: Developing methods to combine sentiment signals from multiple sources (Reddit, news, financial datasets).

-5. **Temporal Sentiment Features**: Creating time-based sentiment features that can capture market sentiment shifts over different timeframes.
+6. **Temporal Sentiment Features**: Creating time-based sentiment features that can capture market sentiment shifts over different timeframes.

 ### Future Work